 Acquired own shares may also be issued to selected employees in managerial and key positions in the Company, as well as to members of the Executive Board and to management and selected employees in managerial and key positions at affiliated companies within the meaning of sections 15 et seq. of the AktG under the stock bonus plan (SBP) described in greater detail below.
-In addition, acquired own shares of the Company shall be issued to members of the Executive Board of the Company under the SBP.
+Furthermore, acquired own shares of the Company shall be issued to members of the Executive Board of the Company under the SBP.

-The SBP allows the Company to offer shares in the Company, instead of merely cash, as part of variable, performance-based remuneration.
+The SBP allows the Company to offer shares in the Company, instead of merely cash, as part of variable, performance-based compensation.
 The use of existing own shares in lieu of the creation of new shares also bears the advantage that this is generally less costly and thus more cost-effective for the Company.

-Under the SBP, bonus budgets are allocated on the basis of the targets achieved and individual bonuses are set.
+Under the SBP, bonus budgets are allocated based on the targets met and the results achieved and individual bonuses will be set by the Supervisory Board for the members of the Executive Board, and by the Executive Board for managerial employees.
 The bonus is then partly converted into a specified number of shares as opposed to being paid out in cash.
 According to the SBP terms and conditions of 2007, the number of shares was calculated by dividing the bonus component by the quoted price of the Company's shares at the date on which the bonus is set.
-The method of calculation for employees in managerial and key positions in the Company and affiliated companies within the meaning of sections 15 et seg, of the AktG as well as members of management boards and the management at affiliated companies was restructured in 2009.
-Under the new SBP terms and conditions as of 2009, the number of shares is calculated by dividing the bonus component by the average quoted price of Deutsche Börse shares in the fourth guarter of the respective financial year to which the bonus relates, rounded in accordance with standard practice to the nearest whole number.
+The method of calculation for employees in managerial and key positions in the Company and affiliated companies within the meaning of sections 15 et seq. of the AktG as well as members of management boards and the management at affiliated companies was restructured in 2009.
+Under the new SBP terms and conditions as of 2009, the number of shares is calculated by dividing the bonus component by the average quoted price of Deutsche Börse shares in the fourth quarter of the respective financial year to which the bonus relates, rounded in accordance with standard practice to the nearest whole number.
 The average quoted price is calculated based on the average (arithmetic mean) of the closing auction prices for Deutsche Börse shares in electronic trading on the Frankfurt Stock Exchange in the fourth quarter of the financial year for which the bonus component is set.